 There’s plenty of reasons why you would want and need your freezer to be running at optimum efficiency.
 Having a freezer that doesn’t use energy effectively is not only bad news for the environment but also for your utility bills.
 It’s also very easy to forget that when you buy a new freezer, the price of the unit isn’t the only financial commitment you’re making but you’re also committing to how much it costs to run.

 In this guide, we’re going to look at how you can calculate the energy that your freezer uses.
 A freezer is a really wise investment for your home and can help you save money on your food expenses when used properly.
 Read on to find out more about calculating its energy consumption…

 Check out our top-quality Freezers for your home.
 Innovative models from Samsung, Miele and Neff are up for grabs, free delivery available when you buy today!

-How to Calculate Your Freezer’s Energy Consumption
+How Do You Calculate Your Freezer’s Energy Consumption?

 Don’t let yourself get a nasty surprise when you invest in a new freezer.
 Calculate what it will mean to your bills before purchasing.
 Manufacturers will usually include how much energy the unit consumes in the product information, but if you want to calculate it yourself, this is how you do it:

 - First, you need to figure out how many watts the unit uses and multiply that by the number of hours the appliance is being used every day.
 Since a freezer is going to be on all day every day you will multiply by 24 hours.

 Example: 200W x 24 hours = 4,800 watt-hours a day

 - The next step is converting these watt-hours into kilowatt-hours.
 This is very easily done.
 You simply take the figure from the previous step and divide it by 1,000.